-Volunteers offer their precious time and energy to help the National Park Service accomplish its mission of preserving and protecting natural, historical and cultural resources for this and future generation.
+Volunteers offer their valuable skills, time and energy to help the National Park Service accomplish its mission of preserving and protecting natural, historical and cultural resources for this and future generation.
 They come from all walks of life; students, professionals and retirees all form part of the National Park Service's "Volunteer In Parks (or VIP) Program."

-San Juan National Historic Site is comprised of Castillo San Felipe del Morro, Castillo San Cristóbal, Fortín San Juan de la Cruz (El Cañuelo), San Juan Gate, most of the walls that surround Old San Juan area and El Morro Trail.
-This is the only site administered by US National Park Service, in
+San Juan National Historic Site is comprised of Castillo San Felipe del Morro, Castillo San Cristóbal, Fortín San Juan de la Cruz (El Cañuelo), the San Juan Gate, most of the walls that surround the Old San Juan area and El Morro Trail.
+This is the only site administered by US National Park Service in Puerto Rico.

 Administrative Assistant (Administration Division)

-Volunteer will serve as receptionist, assists with the Time and Attendance, serves as the receiving officer, types memos, reports in draft form, organizes and maintains office files, prepares outgoing mail, operates a variety of office machines such as faxes, typewriters, calculators, computers postage meter machine, copiers, prepares minor reports, orders office supplies, receives lost and found items and issues dock numbers, prepares Bills of Collection, serves as backup within the administrative office.
+Volunteer will serve as receptionist, assist with the Time and Attendance, serve as the receiving officer, type memos, reports in draft form, organize and maintain office files, prepare outgoing mail, operate a variety of office machines such as faxes, typewriters, calculators, computers, postage meter machine, copiers, prepare minor reports, order office supplies, receive lost and found items, serve as backup within the administrative office.

 Volunteer will assist with the park education program including designing program outlines, making program props, scheduling groups for programs, further developing curriculum for K-12 grade levels to match local state standards and division goals